Kuann/devday-azure/README.md

 # DevDay on Azure

-Enjoy your DevDay with Azure.
+Let deploy your applications in Azure and enjoy It's cool features.

 # Tools

-You have to install these tools below:
+You need to install these tools below:

 #### 1. Azure CLI